-The American College of Surgeons Committee on Trauma (ACS COT) announces the call for abstracts for the 2017 Residents Trauma Papers Competition.
+The American College of Surgeons Committee on Trauma (ACS COT) announces the call for abstracts for the 2020 Residents Trauma Papers Competition.

 Submission of Military/Civilian Resident Trauma Papers

+The abstracts should describe original research in any aspect of trauma care.
+The topics must be categorized as either: basic laboratory research or clinical investigation.
 Two abstracts from each ACS COT Region (one abstract from each category) are submitted for consideration for presentation at the national meeting, but only one will be selected for the national competition.

 Specifications for Presentation and Submission of Abstracts for National Presentation and Competition

 - The abstract should be no more than three pages and provide adequate information and objective data to evaluate the abstract properly.

 - The abstract should be submitted electronically, preferably as a Word document.
 It is permissible to single space the abstract.
 Charts and graphs may be embedded in the document as .jpeg files.

 - The paper must have a title page (not included in the page count) that includes the principal author’s name, the title of the abstract, the author’s institution, the author’s preferred mailing address, telephone number, and e-mail address.
 (Please use our title page template.)

 - The first page of the abstract must include the full title of the abstract and full name of the principal author with academic degrees listed.